Hollywood Presbyterian Medical Center: Improvement in ED services

-Recently there has been a major improvement in ED services for patients.
+Recently, there has been a major improvement in ED (Emergency Department) services for patients.
 It is divided into three tracks according to the severity of the symptoms to provide fast emergency services.
 This allows patients to receive shorter waiting times and immediate treatment.

-Awards

-CHA Hollywood Presbyterian Medical Center has been recognized by Healthgrades for 1 Hospital Quality Award (Patient Safety) and 2 Clinical Quality Awards (Labor and Delivery, Obstetrics and Gynecology) in 2017.

-CHA Hollywood Presbyterian Medical Center has earned the Get With The Guidelines® - Stroke GOLD PLUS Quality Achievement Award and is also qualified for recognition on the Target: Stroke Honor Roll Elite Plus.

 Ten-Year Expansion and Modernization Master Plan

 The master plan was designed to expand and modernize its facility and to fulfill the state's seismic safety mandate that all hospitals must meet by 2020.

 There would be new emergency department.
 The new ED was planned to include increasing the current 20 beds to 26 beds and doubling the size of the department's physical space from its current 11,000 ft2 to 26,000 ft2.
 The emergency department is staffed by a trained, multilingual team of physicians, nurses and ancillary staff, providing a culturally sensitive resource for the community.

 Also included in Phase 1 of the master plan is building a new 650-spot parking structure for patients, employees and visitors and beautifying overall internal and external designs of the hospital campus.
 The anticipated completion date was fall 2019.